1. The data protection principles

 - will be retained

-- re‐used by the researcher
+- will be re‐used by the researcher

 There are a number of questions about the end of the project that need to be considered at the beginning.
 Preservation, to effectively preserve the data so it does not become obsolete, is different from storage.
 An approach to the preservation of the data includes the following factors: